 2 hours later the fatigue I was feeling went.
 And I mean completely gone, for good.
 I’d prepared myself for the day by telling myself all I had to do was get back to the hotel and I could rest, I’d be careful and not do anything else and I might just be ok.
 To hell with that – I walked 2 ½ miles, went Christmas shopping, and ran the full length of Victoria station so I could catch my train!
 I’d barely been out of my flat for the 3 months beforehand.
 It was incredible.

 (In hindsight I perhaps shouldn’t have done the running bit – it was the equivalent of running a marathon with no training and bits of me didn’t like it very much!
-But Helen showed me how to deal with it all the next day and it all slotted into place).
+But my practitioner showed me how to deal with it all the next day and it all slotted into place).

 The next 2 days just made things better and better.
 On the morning of day 3 I took myself off to the Science Museum before the course and wandered round for a couple of hours.
 I must have looked a bit strange walking round an exhibition on space flight with a frankly crazy grin on my face!
 I couldn’t believe I was there.
 It seemed impossible, miraculous, bonkers, exciting, incredible, wonderful and scary all at once.
 Had I really got my life back after so many years?